ugroh/markdown/README.md

 integration pipelines, you can use
 [our official Docker image][docker-witiko/markdown] as a drop-in replacement for [the `texlive/texlive:latest` Docker image][docker-texlive/texlive].

-The following example shows a [GitHub Actions][github-actions] workflow.
-If you create a Github repository with a text document named `document.tex`, this workflow will automatically typeset and prerelease a PDF document named `document.pdf` using the latest development version of the Markdown package:
+The following example shows a [GitHub Actions][github-actions] pipeline, which will automatically typeset and prerelease a PDF document named using the latest development version of the Markdown package:

 ``` yaml
 name: Typeset and prerelease the book